The Mideast's Island of Peace is facing an uncertain future

 But as they attempted to fix the exposed pipes at the street corner, some neighbors assumed that Tayyem's brothers had caused the problem in the first place.
 Soon everyone was launching insults.

-Local farmer Bassam Salim Rashaydeh, 49, said he had to leave his field uncultivated this year because he doesn’t have the water needed for irrigation.
+Bassam Salim Rashaydeh, 49, a farmer, said he had to leave his field uncultivated this year because he doesn’t have the water needed for irrigation.

 “Farming has been executed here,” he said.